JDuchessGT/BeyondHacktoberfestGT/README.md

 ## Creating a PR (pull request) for add our changes

-Since we have our branch listed in the repository, we can request the pull request from the GitHub platform, making click in the _**New Pull Request**_ button, that action will redirect us to the next screen.
+Since we have our branch listed in the repository, we can request the pull request from the GitHub platform, making click in the _**New pull request**_ button, that action will redirect us to the next screen.

 ![alt text](https://image.prntscr.com/image/xsFmLkDYT7O72QK73C3KyQ.png "Creating the PR (Pull Request)")